hexagontruth/hexular/README.md

   - `undoStackSize=64`
   - `modFilter=1`
   - `edgeFilter=0`
+  - `clampBottomFilter=0`
+  - `clampTopFilter=0`
   - `defaultRule=identityRule`
+  - `shiftTool=move`

 The main control buttons are, from left to right:

-  - Start (Tab) &mdash; Step model at 100ms intervals (though this may be slower for larger grids, depending on hardware)
+  - Start (Tab) &mdash; Step model at 100ms intervals (this may be slower for larger grids, depending on hardware)
   - Step (Space) &mdash; Perform individual step
   - Clear (Ctrl+C)
   - Undo (Ctrl+Z)
   - Redo (Ctrl+Shift+Z)
+  - Re-center (Ctrl+R)
   - Config &mdash; Open configuration modal
   - Save (Ctrl+S)
   - Load (Ctrl+O)
-  - Resize board &mdash; Reloads the page with the given `radius` parameter
+  - Resize board &mdash; Reload the page with the given `radius` parameter
   - Show documentation

+There are also tool buttons along the bottom:

+  - Move (H)
+  - Pain (B)

+Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
+Scrolling a central mouse wheel or equivalent will zoom the canvas.
+Press `Ctrl+R` to reset the canvas to default zoom and translation.

-Cell states are changed by clicking and &mdash; on desktop browsers at least &mdash; dragging.
-The new state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `hexular.numStates`.
+Cell states are changed by clicking and dragging with the paint tool selected.
+The painted state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `hexular.numStates`.
 Right clicking, conversely, decrements the cell state by one.
-Shift clicking clears states.
+Ctrl+clicking clears states.

 The basic flow of the demo is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).